The RCA’s Vision 2020 Team

 RCA Vision 2020 Team Members

-- Charlie Contreras, spiritual formation and leadership pastor at Faith Church (RCA) and pastor of Faith’s Munster, Indiana, campus.
-He also serves on the General Synod Council.
+- Charlie Contreras, spiritual formation and leadership pastor at Faith Church and pastor of Faith’s Munster, Indiana, campus.
+He also served on the General Synod Council (his term ended in June 2021).

 - Barbara Felker, pastor of leadership development at Highbridge Community Church (RCA) in the Bronx, New York, and a member of the board of trustees at New Brunswick Theological Seminary.
 She is vice president of strategic community partnerships at Northwell Health (Brooklyn region).